-If you would like to disable the Location control at the block level, simply click on the vertical ellipsis icon in the “Controls” toolbar and deselect it.
+If you want to disable the Location control at the block level, click on the vertical ellipsis icon in the toolbar and deselect it.
 The control can also be disabled globally in the plugin’s Visibility Control Settings.

 Note that if this control is disabled globally, any blocks that are actively being hidden by the Location control will become visible again.

 Rules & Rule Sets